matanmar/bank-the-number/README.md

 # bank-the-number
-bank thr number and get to 100 points before the other player.
+bank the number and get to 100 points before the other player.
-This app was builed with JS
+This app was builed with JS, HTML and CSS